ceejbot/LOUDCRAB/README.md

 # LOUDCRAB

 CRABS ARE VERY LOUD ANIMALS.
 NO, REALLY.
-THEY SCUTTLE AT TOP VOLUME!
+THEY SCUTTLE AT TOP VOLUME.

 LOUDBOT IS A SLACK BOT THAT SHOUTS AT YOU IF YOU SHOUT.
 IT ALSO RESPONDS TO SOME OTHER PROMPTS BUT IT WOULD SPOIL THE FUN TO DOCUMENT THEM.
 SHOUTING IS CATHARTIC.
 CEEJBOT ENJOYS WRITING LOUDBOT IN MANY PROGRAMMING LANGUAGES.
 IT'S A GOOD WAY TO LEARN TO USE LIBRARIES LIKE THE LOCAL REDIS LIBRARY, AND HOW TO DO BASIC TEXT PROCESSING.